-Wake Up & Put These On — Here Are The Cozy Slippers We're Wearing All Winter
+Wake Up & Put These On — Here Are The Cozy Slippers We're Wearing Right Now

-After the long holiday season we just endured, one packed full of dancing, mingling and running from one party to the next, we all deserve a little relaxation time.
-But while celery juice cleanses and eight hours of sleep a night will help most of your body recover, your feet are likely still suffering from major post-party shoe trauma.
-And since January is all about self-care, we're starting it off with a fresh re-up of our favorite cozy slippers.
+If you're looking for something with a little more oomph than a sock, but don't have any plans to hit the pavement in a pair of heels (or even sneakers, TBH), you've found the right place.
+Our team took a long look at our own sets of feet and are sharing our favorite cute slippers we've been padding 'round the house in.
+And since now's a good time as any to practice self-care, we're starting from the ground up with a fresh re-up on the coziest of footwear — slippers.

-While you're probably expecting some cheap slide-ons with a kitschy design on top (though we sometimes love those too!) or a pair from that infamous winter boot brand we love to hate, this season's selection of slippers are anything but expected.
-From toasty shearling styles to cashmere pairs you'll never want to take off, these slippers aren't messing around.
-So before another day goes by, slip your poor post-party feet into a pair of the ultra luxurious slippers ahead.
+While you're probably expecting some slide-ons with a kitschy design on top (though we sometimes love those too!) or a pair from that infamous winter boot brand we love to hate (OK, we've filed those as well), this selection of slippers is all about finding and investing in the pair that makes you most happy.
+From snuggly shearling styles to knit pairs you'll never want to take off, these slippers aren't messing around.
+So before another day goes by, slip your tired feet into a pair of the ultra-luxurious slippers ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.